Get ready for the beautiful Amsterdam Light Festival 2025-2026

 Amsterdam Light Festival canal cruise

 There are two ways to enjoy the Amsterdam Light Festival.
 You can walk the route on foot, or you can take a canal cruise.
-This year there are 3 pieces exclusive to the walking route.
-Maybe you’ll want to try both options?
+All artworks are visible from street level, so walking or cycling around the city is the most flexible way to explore the festival.
+Put on your boots and grab an umbrella just in case, and get going!

 Christmas lights and light art